santiagosnchez/STRlength2repeat/README.md

 # STRlength2repeat

 This program is meant to convert Short Tandem Repeat (STR) length data to number of tandem repetitions.
-This is specially useful for applying models of microsatellite evolution (Sainudiin et al. 2004)[#references] to infer divergence times or demographic models.
+This is specially useful for applying models of microsatellite evolution \([Sainudiin et al. 2004](references)\) to infer divergence times or demographic models.

 The CSV output can be uploaded directly to [BEAST v2.6.2](https://github.com/CompEvol/beast2/releases) by installing the [BEASTvntr](https://github.com/rbouckaert/BEASTvntr) package.